jandgdinh/READMEcreator/README.md

   - [Questions](#questions)

   ## Installation
-  You must install inquirer.
-You can install inquirer with the command, npm i inquirer.
-After installing that command.
-You can run the program with npm start.
+  You can clone the repo through github.
+Then you must install node.js and inquirer for node.js

   ## Usage
-  You must go through the selected options.
+  Type, npm start.
+After that, you must go through the selected options.
 When done, a README.md will be created.

   ## License

     This project is licensed under the MIT License.
 For more information, please visit https://opensource.org/licenses/MIT.

   ## Authors
-  Solo project
+  Myself

   ## Tests
   If nothing is passed, return an empty string.

   ## Questions
   If you have any questions, please open an issue or contact me directly at jandgdinh@gmail.com.
-You can find more of my work at [undefined](https://github.com/jandgdinh).
+You can find more of my work at https://github.com/jandgdinh